 Pat and Anna come out of the process feeling like it was rigged and totally unfair, and they turn to social media to vent their frustrations with the artist and ticketing platform.

-As we’ve just seen in the example with Pat and Anna, the onsale process can seem downright unfair to users.
+As we’ve just seen in the example with Pat and Anna, the onsale process can seem downright unfair to fans.
 This doesn’t bode well for your organization’s reputation.

 What’s worse, scalpers exploit the false sense of a sell out to lure fans to secondary markets.